stigbd/clubmember-client/README.md

-clubadmin-client
+clubmember-client
 ================

-A simple client for communicating with clubadmin-server.
+A simple client for communicating with clubmemberservice and other services.

 Considering using jquery + backbone for implementation.